-The goals of the Small Grant Funding program are to increase research capacity, research participation, and grant submissions at Western.
+The goals of the Small Grant program are to increase research capacity, research participation and grant submissions at Western.
 Funding requests up to $10,000 to support activities that promote these goals are eligible under the Small Grant funding program.
 Examples of eligible initiatives include (but are not limited to) writing workshops, network building events, community outreach, or development and delivery of new research pedagogy.

 All proposals must address the overall program goals.
-In addition, preference will be given to proposals that meet the following eligibility criteria:
+In addition, preference will be given to proposals that meet the following criteria:

-Proposals will be assessed based on the expected value of the proposal with regard to the program objectives, and final approval will depend on availability of Small Grant Funding program resources.
-Applicants are encouraged to seek additional support for projects in the form of cash or in-kind contributions from a Faculty, Department, School, or other partner.
-These contributions should be included in the project budget.
-While a co-funding model is not a requirement for application, preference will be given to applications that include co-funding arrangements.
+Proposals will also be assessed based on the expected value of the proposal with regard to the program objectives, and final approval will depend on availability of Small Grant Funding program resources.

 Small Grant Funding Submission Procedures

 Submission should be made a minimum of eight weeks prior to the start of the proposed activities.
 Proposals must have Faculty Associate (or Assistant) Dean Research approval.

 Proposals are submitted to the Vice President (Research) using the online VPR Small Grant Request Form.

 Proposals will be forwarded through the ROLA system to the applicable ADR, for faculty approval, and then to the Associate Vice-President (Research).
 Submissions will be reviewed by administration, and an Associate Vice-President (Research), and approved by the Vice-President (Research).
 A decision based on available funds and strategic value will be communicated by our office within one month of receipt of request.